ENG2156 – History of the English Language

 10 credits overlap with ENG4156 – History of the English Language

 Seminar, two hours per week for 14 weeks, 28 hours in total.

-- Students are required to submit two qualifying papers of 3 standard pages each at an appointed time.
-A standard page consists of 2,300 characters.
-The essays must be approved by the course teacher for the student to be allowed to take the exam.
+- Students are required to submit two shorter obligatory assignments by a date set by the course convenor.
+The assignments must be approved by the course convenor for the student to be allowed to take the exam.

 Use of sources and citation

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.